vcccaat/recipe-app/documents/design-and-evaluation.md

 - Bad recipes may hurt the users' experience.

-we choosed to focus on the first two problems we identified.

 ### 5. Value Propositions
 Feedback: Only one value proposition?
 You could have come up with a few more.